 This article will focus on upper endoscopy, which visualizes the upper GI tract.
 Your provider may suggest you have an upper endoscopy if you are having symptoms such as pain, nausea and vomiting, bleeding, low red blood cell count, trouble swallowing, or unexplained weight loss.

 Your provider will review your medical history, allergies and current medications.
 Be sure to tell your provider if you are taking any blood thinners, as these may have to be stopped several days before the test.
 You will be given specific instructions to follow, but in general you will not be allowed to eat for at least 6-8 hours prior to the test.

 How is this test performed?

-How do I interpret the results of an endoscopy report?
+How do you receive the results of your endoscopy?

 Usually the provider will talk to you about the findings of the test before you go home.
 Any biopsies that were taken will be sent to a pathologist to be reviewed.
 The results of this are usually available in 7-10 days.
 Your care provider will be able to discuss these results with you.

 When to contact your care provider:

 - Difficulty swallowing or throat pain that becomes worse, rather than better.

 - Blood in your vomit or bloody bowel movements.
 This can be bright red, look like coffee grounds, or appear black and tarry.